Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

-To further confirm the identified Jacobian accuracy, we compared the wavefront control results using the identified models with the result using using the physics model.
-Although the stochastic optimal control approach described in Section~\ref{sec:stochasticOpt} suggest a better approach to incorporating the noises and the Tikhonov regularization, we here used the batch process estimation and EFC with a fixed regularization in all the control experiments so that the control results only depend on the accuracy of the Jacobian matrices.
-Figure~\ref{fig:control} (a) and (b), respectively, show the wavefront control curves (contrast vs. control iteration) using the analytical Jacobian solutions and the gradient ascent Jacobian solutions.
-In both cases, the wavefront corrections with the identified models are much faster than the physics model in the early stage; they all reached a contrast better than $3 \times 10^{-7}$ within only four to five control iterations.
+We also compared the wavefront control results using the identified model and the original/biased physics model.
+In the physics model, we had no knowledge of the wavefront aberrations and assumed the same gain and influence function shape for all the actuators.
+Similarly, EFC and batch process estimatiton were used in all the wavefront correction trials.
+Figure~\ref{fig:control} (a) and (b), respectively, show the wavefront control curves (contrast vs. control iteration) using the analytical Jacobian solutions and the gradient ascent Jacobian solutions with different amount of data.
+In both cases, the wavefront corrections with the identified models are much faster than the biased physics model in the early stage; they all reached a contrast better than $3 \times 10^{-7}$ within only four to five control iterations.
 However, the analytical Jacobians did not perform better than the gradient ascent solutions as expected.
 After reaching a high contrast, the analytical Jacobians experienced some difficulties in correcting the small residual aberrations, resulting in a final contrast slightly worse than the physics model.
 We speculate that the analytical E-M solutions are overfitted to the data noise.
 In contrast, the gradient ascent solutions reached the same ultimate contrast as the physics model.
 This is mainly because the achievable final contrast in the lab is currently limited by the scattered, incoherent light.
 On conclusion from these results is that the gradient method is better for experimental applications.
-In addition, the wavefront correction did not improve much as the number of data points increased.
-As analyzed in the following section, this may be because the large model errors, such as the influence function biases, were detected and corrected with only tens of data points.
-Although more data are beneficial for correcting fine aberrations and avoiding overfitting, their marginal utilities are decreasing.
+In addition, the wavefront correction speed did not improve much as the number of data points increased.
+This may be because the key factors that influence the wavefront correction speed, probably the DM actuator's gain errors as discussed in the appendix, were detected and corrected with only tens of data points and/or offline system identification didn't handle the time-varying data well.